 This post contains affiliate links.
 Think for a minute about the worst thing that’s ever happened to you.
 Think of all the “what ifs” that crowd your mind.
 Now, imagine if you had the ability to go back in time and make changes.
 What would you do?
 Would you go?
 How much of your life would you sacrifice to make the changes?
 How would the change you make in the past affect the future?
 These are the implied questions Stephen King asks in his novel, 11/22/63.

 This book is a whopper at 840 pages.
 I started it last summer but only got 140 pages into it before I had to give it up because we were getting ready to move to Arizona, and I got too busy.

-I requested it through interlibrary loan several months ago and got it three weeks ago.
-I immediately dove in, and I found myself annoyed that I couldn’t spend more time during the day reading it.
+When I started it again, I found myself annoyed that I couldn’t spend more time during the day reading it.
 If only I didn’t have teaching, mothering and working obligations!
 (Just kidding!)

 As it was, the book is so long that I am a week overdue to return it, and I’ll have to pay a fine, but it was worth it to finally get through this book.